particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 ### Where to configure

-In the [console](https://console.particle.io), webhooks can be configured:
+Webhooks can be configured:

-- In your sandbox
+- In your developer sandbox
 - In a product within your sandbox
 - In an organization
 - In a product within your organization